open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>command</b></td>
         <td>[]string</td>
         <td>
-          Command is the command line to execute inside the container, the working directory for the command  <br/>
+          Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.<br/>
         </td>
         <td>false</td>
       </tr></tbody>